The following info will provide assistance to setup your FLEXlm server.

 - Troubleshooting

-- Please not each of the VERY IMPORTANT TIPS
+- Please note each of the VERY IMPORTANT TIPS

-- Troubleshooting: How to test if a client computer can correctly access the Altia license server software on the server computer
+- Troubleshooting: Verify a client computer can correctly access the Altia license server software on the server computer

 - Troubleshooting: How to release a license that is checked out by a computer that lost its network connection

-- Toubleshooting: Does it seem like Altia Design is not finding the license file(s) in its "license" folder?
+- Troubleshooting: What if Altia Design is not finding the license file(s) in its license folder?

 - About License Borrowing